 Study best practices for voice therapy in Sweden, a country known for its state-of-the-art approaches to voice.
 Participants will explore cultural and professional issues related to voice production, habilitation, and rehabilitation.
 We will form hypotheses, rationales, and hierarchies for voice management based on the underlying anatomy and physiology of the voice production system.
-Experts from Lund University like otolaryngologists and voice clinicians will share their expertise, and we will visit sites such as a local hospital or voice center to enrich our program.
+Students will have the opportunity to refine their voice models, practice entrainment, and learn to provide effective feedback.
+Experts from Lund University like otolaryngologists and voice clinicians will share their expertise, and we will visit local cultural and historical sites to enrich our program.

 - Communicative Sciences and Disorders

 The course "CSCD-GE 2037 – Voice Disorders" is a prerequisite for this class.
-Applicants must have completed CSCD-GE 2037 by the start date of the study abroad program in order to be eligible to participate.
 The course will be offered through the Communicative Sciences and Disorders Department.

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how this course may be applied towards their program requirements and degree completion.

-- Steinhardt Graduate Tuition Fee (2 credits) - TBA
+- Steinhardt Graduate Tuition (2 credits) - TBC

 - GeoBlue International Health Insurance - Included